zio/zio/docs/about/coding_guidelines.md

 7. Be mindful of using by-name parameters.
 Mind the `Function[0]` extra allocation and loss of clean syntax when invoking the method.
    Loss of syntax means that instead of being able to do something like `f.flatMap(ZIO.success)` you require to explicitly do `f.flatMap(ZIO.success(_))`;

-8. Fold or fold variants initial value are called `zero`.
+8. Fold or fold variants initial values are called `zero`.

 ### Understanding naming of methods